 B.Tech Electronics and Instrumentation Engineering graduates salary average falls around INR 4.17 - 6.15 LPA, based on their skills.
 B.Tech in Electronics and Instrumentation Engineering graduates pay scale starts from INR 3.19 LPA, and gradually increases up to INR 10 LPA based on their experience.
 In mid-career between 5 - 9 years, their salary is around INR 5.58 LPA, and in late-career their salary is INR 9.87 LPA.

-Read More about B.Tech EIE Salary
+Read More: B.Tech EIE Salary

 There is an enormous job opportunity for B.Tech Electronics and Instrumentation Engineering graduates in educational departments, IT companies, government, electricity board, the transportation, defence, civil services, etc. B.Tech Electronics and Instrumentation Engineers have opportunities to work in IOT, wireless instruments, robotics, analogue, digital electronics, etc. Career for B.Tech Electronics and Instrumentation Engineering graduates depends on their skills and experience in the work sector.